 And it worked.
 We stopped fighting.
 By creating a budget we were able to take the emotions out of the money which left us with nothing to fight about.
 Click To Tweet

 My husband, on the other hand, grew up with a financially controlling parent.
-Every purchase was scrutinized, discussed and analyzed.
-While they were pretty comfortable financially he never felt the freedom to purchase anything on his own.
+Every purchase was scrutinized, discussed, and analyzed.
+While they were pretty comfortable financially, he never felt the freedom to purchase anything on his own.
 Even when he spent his own money, he would be questioned and guilted about his purchases.
-When he became independent, he needed to be able to spend his own money without feeling controlled or analyzed.
+When he became independent, he needed to spend his own money without feeling controlled or analyzed.
 He didn’t mind having a set amount to spend-he minded being told HOW or WHEN to spend it.
 He wanted to be able to decide for HIMSELF when to buy a cup of coffee or not.

 6 Tips to Help you Create a Budget with your Spouse or Significant Other:

 - Be calm and respectful.
 Realize that it is rarely about the money.
 It is about the emotion that money evokes.

 - Respect the other person’s needs and wants.